"We [Waldorf teachers] want to be aware that physical existence

 Addressing Waldorf teachers, Steiner said: “You need to make the children aware that they are receiving the objective truth, and if this occasionally appears anthroposophical, it is not anthroposophy that is at fault.
 Things are that way because anthroposophy has something to say about objective truth.
 It is the material that causes what is said to be anthroposophical.
 We certainly may not go to the other extreme, where people say that anthroposophy may not be brought into the school.
 Anthroposophy will be in the school when it is objectively justified, that is, when it is called for by the material itself.” — Rudolf Steiner, FACULTY MEETINGS WITH RUDOLF STEINER, p.
 495.

 Of course, a Waldorf teacher has time to try to become qualified.
-No Waldorf teacher has simultaneous duties as the main instructor of a first grade and an eighth grade, for instance.
-S/he moves up through the grades along with the students.
+No Waldorf teacher serves simultaneously as the main instructor in both a first grade and an eighth grade, for instance; s/he moves up through the grades along with the students.
 Still, the task of becoming truly qualified is almost impossible.
 A Waldorf teacher has to do all the ordinary instructional work in multiple subjects at one grade level and then proceed to do all the needed work in multiple subjects at the next level, and then the next, and then the next...
 This is an unrealistic, overwhelming requirement.
-Waldorf schools place unrealistic expectations on teachers.
+Waldorf schools place unrealistic expectations on teachers, which inevitably damages the education received by the students.

 [R. R., 2010.]